brandonjturner/brandonjturner.github.io/README.md

-This site was made with NODE.JS and REACT.
+This site was made with REACT, REACTDOM, NODEJS and JQUERY.
 Saves JSON data to variables which are called from the compnents to display the formatted data.